dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/utility/directory-fetcher.md

 ---
 layout: default-layout
-Title: DSDirectoryFetcher * Dynamsoft Capture Vision Router Module Android Edition API Reference
+Title: DirectoryFetcher * Dynamsoft Capture Vision Router Module Android Edition API Reference
-Description: The class DSDirectoryFetcher of Dynamsoft Capture Vision Router Module is a utility class that retrieves a list of files from a specified directory based on certain criteria.
+Description: The class DirectoryFetcher of Dynamsoft Capture Vision Router Module is a utility class that retrieves a list of files from a specified directory based on certain criteria.
 Keywords: directory fetcher, Java, Kotlin
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
 ---

-# DSDirectoryFetcher
+# DirectoryFetcher

-The `DSDirectoryFetcher` class is a utility class that retrieves a list of files from a specified directory based on certain criteria.
-It inherits from the `DSImageSourceAdapter` class.
+The `DirectoryFetcher` class is a utility class that retrieves a list of files from a specified directory based on certain criteria.
+It inherits from the `ImageSourceAdapter` class.

 ## Definition

-*Namespace*: com.dynamsoft.utility
+*Namespace:* com.dynamsoft.utility
 *Assembly:* DynamsoftUtility.aar

 ```java